YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-The ordering of the conjuncts, together with the state of the logic varaibles and the search behaviour of the sub-relations, results in apparently different operational meaning of the conjunctions, as follows:
+The ordering of the conjuncts, together with the state of the logic varaibles and the search behaviour of the sub-relations, results in apparently different operational meaning of the conjunctions in backward search, as follows:

 | Ordering of Conjuncts | Operational Meaning | State of Variables  | Knowledge on Sub-relations |
 | --------------- | ------------------- | --------------------|-------------------------   |